shebashio/bigbang/docs/guides/deployment-scenarios/sso-quickstart.md

 1. Set variables and push them to each VM.
    * We'll pass some environment variables into the VMs that will help with automation,
-   * We'll also update the PS1 var so we can tell the two machines apart when ssh'd into.
+   * We'll also update the shell prompt to make them easier to distinguish.
-   * All of the commands in the following section are run from the Admin Laptop.
+   * All the commands in the following section are run from the Admin Laptop.
-   * **NOTE:** The REGISTRY1_USERNAME and REGISTRY1_PASSWORD in the code block below can't be blindly copy pasted.
+   * **NOTE:** The REGISTRY1_USERNAME and REGISTRY1_PASSWORD in the code block must be supplied with valid credentials.

     ```shell
     # [admin@Laptop:~]